umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 1. Navigate to the Settings section in the backoffice.
 2. Locate the Partial Views entry under Templating in the left-hand section.
-3. click the "+" to create a new partial view.
+3. Click the "+" to create a new partial view.

  4. Choose _New partial view from snippet..._: in the dialog that follows